dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T2322: Forcing attendance can trigger stress in students.
+### T2322: Forcing struggling students to attend classes can increase their stress and anxiety.

 |Support|
 |---|